karubits/karubits.gitpages.io/_posts/2022-08-13-Unifi-Network-Controller.md

 The Unifi Network Controller is a piece of software developed by Ubiquiti Inc, used for managing and administrating Unifi wireless access points, Unifi switches, and Unifi gateways.

 In the guide we will cover:
-- Install the Unifi Network Controller with Ansible on bare metal / VM.
+- Installing the Unifi Network Controller with Ansible on bare metal / VM.
-- Explaining L3 adoption

 Its worth pointing out there are a few other options for running the Network Controller with baremetal / VM is not for you.